deepdreamer/SortedLinkedListLibrary/README.md

 # Sorted Linked List Library

-A PHP 8.4 library implementing a sorted singly linked list data structure with comprehensive operations for integers and strings.
+A PHP 8.4 library implementing a sorted **doubly linked list** (next + prev pointers) with comprehensive operations for integers and strings.

 ## Features